Gavin2318/pilot_sampling/README.md

 # pilot_sampling

-This small project is aim to set up a standard workflow to do the random sampling for pilot design(A/B testing).
+A standard random sampling workflow for pilot design(A/B testing).